MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extend-edocuments.md

     end;
 ```

-- **CreateBatch**: use it to create a blob representing a batch of posted documents.
-Similar to create method, this functionality permits you to iterate through a collection of E-Documents and generate a singular blob that collectively represents them.
+- **CreateBatch**: use it to create a BLOB that represents a batch of posted documents.
+Similar to create method, this functionality permits you to iterate through a collection of E-Documents and generate a singular BLOB that collectively represents them.

 ```AL
 procedure CreateBatch(EDocumentService: Record "E-Document Service"; var EDocuments: Record "E-Document"; var SourceDocumentHeaders: RecordRef; var SourceDocumentsLines: RecordRef; var TempBlob: Codeunit "Temp Blob")